GetHorizontal63/gis_global_water_levels/README.md

 level, and watch real terrain flood in real time.

 Stack: **HTML + CSS + JavaScript datasets + Leaflet** (CDN).
-No build step, no backend, no database — just static files.
+No build step, no backend, no database, just static files.
 Deploys to GitHub Pages out of the box.

 ## What it does

-- **Real global elevation**: pulls Mapzen / AWS Terrain Tiles (terrain-RGB) on demand, decodes each pixel to meters, and paints a flood mask over the actual terrain — not a cartoon.
+- **Real global elevation**: pulls Mapzen / AWS Terrain Tiles (terrain-RGB) on demand, decodes each pixel to meters, and paints a flood mask over the actual terrain, not a cartoon.
 - **Drag the slider** (0–1000 m) to raise or lower the sea anywhere on Earth; the mask re-renders in real time with no re-download.
 - **Type a precise level** directly into the readout for exact values.